 10. Fritz X

 Considered by many to be the grandfather of the modern smart bomb, the Fritz X was one of HItler’s most secret bombs.
-This radio guided glide bomb was intended to use against heavily protected targets such as battleships and heavy cruisers, which wasn’t a problem considering the warhead carried over 700 pounds of explosives.
+This radio-guided glide bomb was intended for use against heavily protected targets such as battleships and heavy cruisers, which wasn’t a problem considering the warhead carried over 700 pounds of explosives.
 The Fritz X proved to be highly successful in combat when it was deployed near the islands of Malta and Sicily in 1943.
-In fact, the American light cruiser by the name of USS Savannah was rendered out of commission for an entire year after being hit by this bomb.
+In fact, the American light cruiser by the name of USS Savannah was taken out of commission for an entire year after being hit by this bomb.

 9. Sun Gun

 Although this sounds more like something a movie villain would think up, the Sun Gun was a theoretical orbital weapon that was researched by the Nazis during the war.
 The concept was first thought up in 1929, by the German physicist Hermann Oberth.
 He designed a space station from which a 100 meter wide concave mirror would be used to reflect sunlight onto a concentrated point on Earth.
 Once the war began, Nazi scientists expanded on Oberth’s concept that would be part of a colossal space station which would be 5100 miles above the surface of the Earth.
 According to Nazi scientists, the heat this mirror would be able to project could boil oceans and turn entire cities into ash.
 (Insert sarcastic comment here)

 Apparently the Americans had managed to capture an experimental model of the Sun Gun in 1945.
 Turns out that after being questioned by Allied officers, the Germans claimed that the technology for the Sun Gun was 50 to 100 years out of reach.

 8. Sonic Cannon